tim-smart/effect-io-ai/effect/Schema-DurationFromNanos.md

 # DurationFromNanos

-A schema that transforms a `bigint` tuple into a `Duration`.
+A schema that transforms a non negative `bigint` into a `Duration`.
 Treats the value as the number of nanoseconds.

 To import and use `DurationFromNanos` from the "Schema" module: